Chronicle of a starvation death foretold: Why it is time to abandon Aadhaar in the ration shop

 In Ranchi district, Aadhaar-based biometric authentication has been compulsory in ration shops since August 2016.
 When it was introduced, rice distribution levels declined sharply, but the government ignored our warnings (reiterated after an eye-opening social audit) and pressed on with imposing biometric authentication in other districts.
 It took about four months for the system to stabilise in Ranchi district.
 From January onwards, according to a careful analysis of official records by Nazar Khalid, a research student at Jawaharlal Nehru University, the proportion of cardholders who were unable to buy their food rations hovered around 20% month after month.
 Assuming a similar failure rate elsewhere, this suggests that about one million families in Jharkhand are deprived of their food rations each month.

 Official records are consistent with a survey of the public distribution system conducted in eight districts of Jharkhand in June 2017 with student volunteers.
-In a random sample of 18 villages where biometric authentication is compulsory, the exclusion rate, defined as the proportion of cardholders unable to buy their food rations, was 37% according to official records, and 36% according to the household survey.
+In a random sample of 18 villages where biometric authentication is compulsory, the exclusion rate, defined as the proportion of cardholders unable to buy their food rations in the previous month, was 37% according to official records, and 36% according to the household survey.
 The survey also brings out that the victims of exclusion tend to come from the most vulnerable groups – for instance, widows living alone or elderly couples.
 In areas that are still “offline”, where biometric authentication is yet to be introduced, the exclusion rate was only 14%.

 Researchers, journalists and activists have presented wide-ranging evidence of food deprivation related to compulsory biometric authentication in Jharkhand through statistical analyses, field surveys, social audits, personal testimonies, interviews, articles, videos, complaints, affidavits, powerpoint presentations, tweets, and more.
 But nothing moves the state or central governments on this subject: as one senior food ministry official in New Delhi put it, Aadhaar-based biometric authentication is “the government’s policy”, full stop.
 The pressure comes straight from the Prime Minister’s Office and applies down the line.
 Jharkhand is only a trailer – the policy is to extend the model across the country as soon as possible.